jaanga/gestification/work-in-hand/phalanges/readme.md

 * Handles rolling of palms from down to fully up both clockwise and counter-clockwise
 * Handles palm pitch and yaw appropriately
 * The ten joints should move and position themselves in a realistic manner and remain connected so that a skin may function appropriately.
-* The fingers never cross and never change base and never change length
+* The fingers never cross inappropriately
+* Finger tips never connect to the incorrect finger base
+* Finger tips never change length
 * The bones should never leave 'trash' on the screen or become disjointed from the palm
-* OK to require 'seeing' five fingers on a hand before recognition starts
+* It is acceptable to require 'seeing' five fingers on a hand before recognition starts
-* After that first five finger view, Leap Motion pointables may come and go, but fingers should remain visible and in the appropriate position related to where they were last seen
+* After that first five finger view, Leap device pointables data may start and stop incoming, but fingers should remain visible and in the appropriate position related to where they were last seen

 See also: https://en.wikipedia.org/wiki/Phalanx_bone

 ### Change Log

+2013-09-29 ~ Theo
+* R7 added
+* This readme updated

 2013-09-24 ~ Theo
 * R6 added - progress being made